decentraland/old-documentation/_posts/getting-started/2018-01-03-create-scene.md

 The `dcl init` command creates a Decentraland **project** in your current working directory containing a **scene**.

 > Tip: to create an [XML static scene]({{ site.baseurl }}{% post_url /development-guide/2018-01-13-xml-static-scenes %}), run instead `dcl init --boilerplate static`.

-The default scene is defined in a TypeScript file featuring an example with a door that can be opened.
-The scene features a basic state and handles click events.

 See [Files in a scene]({{ site.baseurl }}{% post_url /development-guide/2018-01-11-scene-files %}) for an overview of the default files that are created in your scene.